himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 That's it.

-### Taking the Base Snapshots
+### Taking Base Snapshots

 ![Taking a ZFS snapshot](../../img/posts/ZFS-Backups-To-LUKS-External/snapshot.gif)
 <div id="caption">Taking a ZFS snapshot</div>

-With a zpool on the externalDrive, I can now start sending my snapshots to it.
-First, I need to create a base snapshot to send.
-I started with my smaller pool, `/Backups` ugh:
+With a zpool initialized on the externalDrive, I can now send snapshots to it.
+To start, I created a base snapshot to send.
+Starting with the smaller pool, `/Backups`:

 ```
 sudo zfs snapshot -r Backups@VM-LXC-BackupBase
 ```

-This creates a recursive snapshot named `VM-LXC-BackupBase` of my `Backups` zpool.
-Making a base snapshot for my `/Data` zpool is essentially the same:
+This command creates a recursive snapshot of my `Backups` zpool, named `VM-LXC-BackupBase`.
+Making a base snapshot for my `/Data` zpool is nearly the same:

 ```
 sudo zfs snapshot -r Data/DataBackupBase